AaltoSciComp/scicomp-docs/aalto/zulip/instructors.rst

 Introduction
 ------------
 Zulip is an online discussion tool with latex support.
 It has been used by some Aalto teachers as an external service on individual courses.
-For Spring 2021, Zulip is provided by Aalto CS as a pilot solution for all School of Science departments' course needs.
-The pilot period covers teaching periods 3-5, so summer courses are not included.
+For Spring/Summer 2021, Zulip is provided by Aalto CS as a pilot solution for all School of Science departments' course needs.
 The pilot refers to a) a fixed-term project with clear lifecycle needs, like in courses which start and end at certain times and after which the Zulip instance can be deleted; b) a transitional period between current state and possible production use or change